tournesol-app/tournesol/docs/architecture-decision-log/architecture-knowledge/2021_12_12_create_an_adl.md

 ### Issue

-At the time of writing, the Tournesol platform has been structured by multiple software design decisions, and none of them are documented.
+At the time of writing, the Tournesol platform has been structured by multiple software design choices, and none of them are documented.

 This knowledge only lives in the team members' memories, and therefore is not easily accessible.